Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)? Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)?

 Locations in Europe

-You can purchase access to Lufthansa premium lounges in the following European airports:
+You can purchase access to Lufthansa premium lounges at the following European airports starting from €39 (~$44):

 • Berlin Brandenburg (BER)

-• Dusseldorf (DUS)
+• Düsseldorf (DUS)

 • Geneva (GVA)